Chapter 22: Betrayals

 The door opened.

-Flushed with victory, Gaelib strutted into the King’s Drawing Room.
+Flushed with victory, Gaelib strutted into the King’s drawing room.
 Everything had fallen into place.
 It was time to glory in what his schemes had wrought.
 The power of the Warrior was his.
-Nothing could stop him.

 Sagen rose easily to his feet, confidence pouring from him.
 “This is Lady Melyssa Locke.
 I believe you met her on your last visit to Lexandria.
 Is something wrong?”

-“She’s –” Gaelib began, only to be interrupted by Evelyne, Dowager Duchess of Lexandria.
+“She’s—” Gaelib began, only to be interrupted by Evelyne, Dowager Duchess of Lexandria.

-“I think,” the king retook control of the conversation, his eyes narrowing, “you’ve overstepped, Gaelib.
-How dare you question my betrothed?”
-Sagen’s face was set like stone.
-“Perhaps you’d like inspect Fort Locke and reconsider your actions?
-I’m sure Duke Gregory would make you most welcome, during your extended stay.
+“How dare you question my betrothed?” the king’s eyes narrowed, “I think, you’ve overstepped, Gaelib.”
+Sagen’s face set like stone.
+“Perhaps you’d like to inspect Fort Locke and reconsider your words?
+I’m sure Duke Gregory would make you most welcome during your extended stay.
 Your last trip to the south was clearly far too short.”

-And if, may the God of this Age prevent it, the king carried out his threat, Gaelib’s plans might be undone.
+And if—may the God of this Age prevent it—the king carried out his threat, Gaelib’s plans might be undone.
 His allies would see him as weak.
 They’d desert him.

 “Not at all.
-Indeed, it was so unlike you not to be in the hall that I’m concerned for your health.
+Indeed, it was so unlike you not to be in the hall during the procession that I’m concerned for your health.
 You even look a little flushed.
 Our wedding,” Sagen smiled at Melyssa and took her hand, “will be thirty-nine days hence.
 You must be here for that.
 Until then, let your deputies take over.
 They’re well-trained by your own hand.
 Go home to Lorness and rest.
 I command it.”

 Gaelib bowed.
 “As you wish, Your Majesty.
 Thank you.”

 Melazera loathed the confident expression that had appeared on the king’s face.
+Gaelib retreated to his offices and slammed the door behind him.

-He’d been caught off-guard by the unexpected blonde girl.
-As well as the emboldened response from Sagen.
+He’d been caught off-guard by the unexpected blonde girl—as well as the emboldened response from Sagen.

 Where’d she come from?

-Had the king followed through… but Sagen was weak, unwilling to finish off a foe.
+Had the king followed through…but Sagen was weak, unwilling to finish off a foe.
 That was why Gaelib would win.

 Thirty-nine days.